SJSD teacher earns national honor

 (ST. JOSEPH, Mo.)
 Third grade Carden Park Elementary teacher Morgan Skaith has received national attention.
-Skaith was one of only 10 teachers in the country who will be awarded the President’s Environmental Youth Award (PEYA) by the U.S. Environmental Protection Agency (EPA).
+Skaith was one of only 10 teachers in the country who will be awarded the Presidential Innovation Award for Environmental Educators (PIAEE) by the U.S. Environmental Protection Agency (EPA).

 It all started with a field trip.